openforis/sepal-doc/docs/source/team/style_guide.rst

 Goals and principles
 --------------------

-The goal of SEPAL documentation is to guide users through the SEPAL interface and help users achieve their goals.
+The goal of SEPAL documentation is to guide users through the **SEPAL interface** and help users achieve their goals.

-When contributing to SEPAL documentation, think of yourself as a tour guide for SEPAL users.
+When contributing to **SEPAL documentation**, think of yourself as a tour guide for SEPAL users.

 To help users achieve their goals, writing should be: